How to restring a Windsong wind chime

 - Tie two ends together in a double knot and heat the ends with a flame to seal

-Pipe stringing – hang the top from a hook and clamp it steady.
+- Hang the top from a hook and clamp it steady.
 You need the timber top at about eye level to do the job.
 The sequence of stringing the pipes is longest to shortest in an anti clockwise direction, ensuring that all the bevelled ends are facing outwards.
 Your starting point is the hole on the top of the timber top that is larger than the rest.
 It is crucial as you work your way round to ensure that you do not snag the top stringing cord.

 - Insert needle from above though that larger hole, and tie a loose knot around the timber top to the cord underneath and make very sure that it is secure so that your first pipe doesn’t crash down to the ground